AdobeDocs/campaign-web.en/help/v8/audience/create-service.md

 >title="This service is read only"
 >abstract="You do not have permissions to edit this service.
 If needed, contact your administrator to grant you access."

+>[!CONTEXTUALHELP]
+>id="acw_subscriptions_list"
+>title="Subscriptions services"
+>abstract="Use Adobe Campaign to create and monitor your services such as newsletters, and to check the subscriptions/unsubscriptions to these services.
+Subscriptions only apply to email and SMS delivery."

 Use Adobe Campaign to create and monitor your services such as newsletters, and to check the subscriptions/unsubscriptions to these services.
 Subscriptions only apply to email and SMS delivery.

 Several services can be defined in parallel, for example: newsletters for specific product categories, themes or areas of a web site, subscriptions to various types of alert messages, and real-time notifications.